 The presence of something, whether on the nanoscale or not, in a food that does not have a permission in the Code does not mean a food is unsafe.

-Infant formula sold in Australia and New Zealand must meet stringent requirements set out in an infant formula standard in the Food Standards Code.
-This is one of the most comprehensive standards in the Code, and is enforced by relevant national, state and territory authorities.
-FSANZ is not an enforcement authority.
+All infant formula products sold in Australia and New Zealand must meet stringent requirements set out in the infant formula standard in the Food Standards Code.
+This is one of the most comprehensive standards in the Code and is enforced by national, state and territory authorities and the Ministry for Primary Industries in New Zealand.

 Read more about nanotechnology in food

 Expert reaction to media reports about nanoparticles in baby formula